 - Choosing a Video Conference Service: A Buyer's Guide

-- Best Inexpensive Video Conference Service
+- Skype for Business: Best Inexpensive Video Conference Service

-Best Video Conference Service for Businesses: ClickMeeting
+Best Overall Video Conference Service: ClickMeeting

 Best Inexpensive Video Conference Service: Skype for Business

-Best Video Conference Service for Multiple Participants: join.me
+Best Video Conference Service for Multiple Participants: Join.me

 Join.me, a LogMeIn product, is our best pick for a video conference service for multiple participants.
-It's neither the cheapest video conference system nor the one with the most available room for participants; however, join.me remains affordable while allowing up to 250 participants into a meeting at any given time, while also offering a powerful, easy-to-use system.
+It's neither the cheapest video conference system nor the one with the most available room for participants; however, join.me remains affordable while allowing up to 250 participants into a meeting at any given time, also offering a powerful, easy-to-use system.
 Join.me struck the right balance between cost and maximum number of participants to earn the title of best video conference service for multiple participants.

 - Features: This revolved around the many different features a video conference service could include.
-Does it allow for multiple participants, or is it exclusively one-on-one?
+Does it allow multiple participants, or is it exclusively one-on-one?
 Can different applications and services be integrated into the system?
 Is it scalable?
 Can you share images and files with other participants?
 Is screen sharing available?
 Can it interoperate with other services?
 Those services with more options for the end user scored more highly in our review.

 8x8 – 8x8 video conferencing excels on mobile devices.
-The system also boasts high-definition audio and video, and can deliver multiple video streams at once.
+The system also boasts high-definition audio and video, and it can deliver multiple video streams at once.
 However, you will have to obtain a quote from a salesperson, as the pricing packages are not immediately available on the company's website. https://www.8x8.com/web-conferencing

 AVer – AVer specializes in conference room systems, which include cameras, microphones and monitors for your office.
-If you're happy with your cloud-based video conference service, AVer can augment that system to create a more official conference room experience; it works with most every video conference solution out there. http://communication.aver.com/lines/video-conferencing
+If you're happy with your cloud-based video conference service, AVer can augment that system to create a more official conference room experience; it works with almost every video conference solution out there. http://communication.aver.com/lines/video-conferencing

 BlueJeans by Arkadin – BlueJeans offers a fully interoperable system that works across desktop, mobile and room systems.
 It also streams video and audio in high definition and allows for key features like screen sharing.
 Interoperability with other systems is where BlueJeans excels. https://www.arkadin.com/solutions/video-conferencing/blue-jeans-powered-by-arkadin

-eVoice – eVoice is geared toward smaller companies, allowing up to 25 participants to join a meeting at once and share four video feeds simultaneously on screen.
-Overall, eVoice is a relatively basic service, but it offers a 30-day free trial so you can see if it's enough to support your business's needs. https://www.evoice.com/feature/premium/video-conferencing
+eVoice – eVoice is geared toward smaller companies, allowing up to 25 participants to join a meeting at once and share four video feeds simultaneously on screen. eVoice is a relatively basic service, but it offers a 30-day free trial so you can see if it's enough to support your business's needs. https://www.evoice.com/feature/premium/video-conferencing

-Huawei – Huawei offers a service that can interoperate with many other systems and that delivers video and audio in high definition.
+Huawei – Huawei offers a service that can interoperate with many other systems and delivers video and audio in high definition.
 Huawei takes great pains to ensure its system is redundant and reliable, so you won't have to fear dropped calls or laggy reception. http://e.huawei.com/us/solutions/business-needs/collaboration/video-conference/video-conference

 Highfive – Highfive video conferencing prides itself on ease of use and simplicity.
-Highfive includes cloud-based software and hardware for a conference meeting room, as well as an application that works across all devices.
+It includes cloud-based software and hardware for a conference meeting room, as well as an application that works across all devices.
 Highfive also boasts unlimited meetings and unlimited presenters. https://highfive.com/offers/video-conferencing/

 iMeet by PGi – iMeet is an affordable video conference solution that retains the major key features we looked for in a system.
-Its most basic service includes up to five participants, screen sharing and recording, but the Plus and XL tiers expand on those features while still remaining reasonably priced. https://www.pgi.com/imeet/
+Its most basic service includes up to five participants, screen sharing and recording, but the Plus and XL tiers expand on those features while remaining reasonably priced. https://www.pgi.com/imeet/

 Interactive Intelligence PureCloud Collaborate – PureCloud Collaborate is focused on unifying collaboration tools so your employees aren't using a number of different applications to connect with one another.
 PureCloud allows you to share and edit documents as well, through a built-in content management system. https://www.inin.com/unified-collaboration